Log-density gradient covariance and automatic metric tensors for Riemann manifold Monte Carlo methods: Examples

 \section{Examples}

 This section considers real data example problems chosen in order to illustrate several aspects of the proposed methodology.
-In addition to the below examples, a further example, a mixed effects model for the Salamander mating data of \citet[Chapter 14.5]{mccu:neld:1989} may be found in Appendix \ref{sec:Salamander-mating-model}.
-For this model, due to rather high CPU time usage, the proposed methodology does not outperform the benchmark Euclidian metric sampler.
+In addition to the examples below, a further example, a mixed effects model for the Salamander mating data of \citet[Chapter 14.5]{mccu:neld:1989} may be found in Appendix \ref{sec:Salamander-mating-model}.
+For this model, due to rather high CPU time usage, the proposed methodology does not outperform the benchmark Euclidean metric sampler.